Bisphenol A (BPA) in Canned and Bottled Foods and Beverages

 BPA is a widely used chemical.
 It is used in some protective coatings, including some linings that prevent rust, corrosion, and contamination in metal food and drink cans.
 Some jar lids and bottle caps also have these linings.
-Click here for a list of canned and bottled foods where the can lining or bottle cap or seal was made using BPA.

 How does exposure to bisphenol A from canned foods and beverages occur?

 How can I reduce my exposure to bisphenol A from canned foods and beverages?

 - Eat more fresh food and less canned food, if possible.

 - Choose foods or drinks in glass containers rather than metal cans, if possible.
 Among canned foods and drinks, those in glass containers may have less BPA than those in metal cans.

 - Draining and rinsing canned foods such as fruit, vegetables, or beans may reduce the amount of BPA in the food.